Veerappu

 Veerappu is a 2007 Indian Tamil-language action drama film written and directed by Badri in his directorial debut.
-It is a remake of Malayalam film Spadikam (1995), but the core plot is drawn from the Malayalam film Narasimham (2000), both stars Mohanlal.
+It is a remake of Malayalam film Spadikam (1995), but the core plot is drawn from the Malayalam film Narasimham (2000), both starring Mohanlal.
 The film stars Sundar C in the lead role, along with Gopika, Prakash Raj, Vivek, and Santhanam.
 The music was composed by D. Imman, while editing was done by Mu.
 Kasi Vishwanathan.

 Plot

 Veerappu is all about the relationship between a strict father Vedhukannu and his rogue son Pulippandi who wants his son to become a brilliant mathematician.

 Production

-The scene where Sundar gets arrested and paraded through streets was shot at Thirunelveli.
+The scene where Sundar gets arrested and paraded through streets was shot at Tirunelveli.

 Soundtrack

 The soundtrack was composed by D. Imman.